Unified Compute Language

 - Static type checker

-- Deterministic mode flags
+- Deterministic semantics

 IR